Join John Abbott’s Nursing Program on our beautiful lakeside campus! Preparing graduates to work as registered nurses for nearly 50 years.

 John Abbott has a well-established Nursing Peer Tutoring program to promote student success in the clinical and academic environments.
 Second and third-year students assist learning in labs, as well as in individual and small group settings.
 Whether its case studies, help with clinical organization or skills tips and tricks, we have something for you!
 Additionally, tutors who meet the criteria, are rewarded with the Student Involvement Recognition (SIR) on their transcripts to demonstrate their professional dedication to future employers.

-- Faculty tutoring hours, specific online support
+- Faculty tutoring hours

 - Health and Wellness day